A transformational approach to collective behavior: Quantization of the Theory

 This quantization of the $\mathscr{H}$ group action, that is $E(P)/\omega_0$, is the primary quantization of the collective system, and yields the fermion particles of the collective system.
 Secondary quantization is quantization of the $\text{Ad}(\mathscr{H})$ group action, that is $S_P(q)$, yielding the field bosons of the collective system.
 The field bosons couple the collective system to other collective systems, that is statistical mechanics or kinetic theory, through which dissipation and statistical equilibrium with a heat bath can be introduced.
 This will be discussed more in Sec.~\ref{system.sec}.
 The process of quantization simply comes from enforcing a periodic boundary condition on the probability in action (that is around a cycle), once the motion becomes chaotic and must be treated statistically.
 The topology of the $\mathbb{H}=\mathscr{H} \otimes \text{Ad}(\mathscr{H})$ group is that of a torus, $T^2$.
 Primary quantization enforces periodicity of the action around the $\mathscr{H}$ generated cycle or homology class (in the $H$ direction), and secondary quantization enforces periodicity of the action around the $\text{Ad}(\mathscr{H})$ generated cycle or homology class (in the $dH$ direction).

-The conventional introduction of $\hbar$ is not fundamental to the quantization but is a limit on the space like observation of $\tau$ in relativistic systems.
 The difference between quantum (statistical) observation and classical (deterministic) observation is whether the time between observations is long enough to allow the system to become ergodic (in nonlinear dynamics terminology) or de-correlate (in quantum mechanics terminology).
 When a system is moving at relativistic velocity, the system can never be observed classically in a space-like interval, that is a rest frame.
 This is the traditional $\hbar$ uncertainty limit.
 In non-relativistic systems it is possible to observe the system classically in a rest frame.
 If the system is observed quantum mechanically, that is statistically, there is a natural uncertainty limit associated with the action of the ground state, not the action of relativistic motion.
 Note that even for relativistic systems, a classical observation can be made in the frame of the particle, but not in a stationary space-like frame.